Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 		- These scripts are executed by unsuspecting users
 		- XSS is a web-based vulnerability that occurs when an attacker injects malicious code into a web page that is then executed by the browser of a user who visits the page.
 		- The code can steal cookies, session tokens, or other sensitive information from the user or the web server.
-~ SD-WAN
+~ SD-WAN (*Software-defined networking-WAN*)
+		- Software-defined networking (SDN) is a network technology that **separates the control plane from the data plane**, allowing for more flexibility and automation in network management.
+		- The control plane provides the intelligence and logic for the network, while the data plane handles the actual traffic forwarding.
-		- An SD-WAN is a virtual WAN architecture allowing enterprises to leverage any combination of transport services, making it ideal for the expansion of infrastructure across geographical locations with broad network requirements.
+		- An SD-WAN is a virtual WAN architecture allowing enterprises to leverage any combination of transport services, making it **ideal for the expansion of infrastructure across geographical locations** with broad network requirements.
-~ DKIM
+~ DKIM  (*DomainKeys Identified Mail*)
-		- implementing DKIM (DomainKeys Identified Mail), allows companies to sign emails originating from their domain cryptographically.
+		- implementing DKIM, allows companies to sign emails originating from their domain cryptographically.
 		- This allows receivers to verify that an email claiming to be from the domain genuinely is.
-~ SPF
+~ SPF (*Sender Policy Framework*)
-		- SPF (Sender Policy Framework) is valuable in identifying which servers are authorized to send emails on behalf of a domain, it doesn't cryptographically sign the emails for this assurance.
+		- SPF (Sender Policy Framework) is valuable in identifying which servers are authorized to send emails on behalf of a domain.
-~ DMARC
+		- Sender Policy Framework **verifies** the legitimacy of the **sender's IP** against a list of approved IPs for the domain ~ DMARC (*Domain-based Message Authentication, Reporting, and Conformance*)
+		- (DMARC) focuses primarily on the **authenticity** of the domain from which **emails originate**
-		- DMARC (Domain-based Message Authentication, Reporting, and Conformance) uses the results of DKIM and SPF checks, but on its own, it doesn't cryptographically sign emails.
+		- Uses the results of DKIM and SPF checks.
 ~ DRP
 ~ ISA
-~ SDN
+~ SDN (*Software-defined Networking*)
 		- Software-defined networking (SDN) is a paradigm that decouples the control plane from the data plane in a network, allowing for centralized and dynamic management of network resources and policies.
 		- This provides greater flexibility, efficiency, and automation of the network.
 		- Software-defined networking (SDN) is a network technology that involves dynamically configuring and managing network devices and services through software
-~ IPsec
+		- **Manages network control through software** but doesn't focus on running multiple OS on a single server ~ IPsec
 		- Method of encrypting data in transit
 		- Supports both Tunnel mode and Transport mode